DemandRegioTeam/disaggregator/README.md

 Before we really start, please install `conda` through the latest [Anaconda package](https://www.anaconda.com/distribution/) or via [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 After successfully installing `conda`, open the **Anaconda Powershell Prompt**.
 For experts: You can also open a bash shell (Linux) or command prompt (Windows), but then make sure that your local environment variable `PATH` points to your anaconda installation directory.

-Now, in the root folder of the project create an environment to work in that will be called `demandregio` via
+Now, in the root folder of the project create an environment to work in that will be called `disaggregator` via

 ```bash
 $ conda env create -f environment.yml